TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Search-B1.md

 ```

 ## DESCRIPTION
-This function is used to query the BloxOneDDI CSP Global Search
+This function is used to query the Universal DDI CSP Global Search

 ## EXAMPLES